apreus/paris-project-exhibition/_exhibits/e.md

 title: 'Project History'
 permalink: /exhibits/project-history/
 ---
 *By Melanie Micir and Anna Preus*

-In 2017, we set out to create a digital edition of Paris that would make the poem more accessible for contemporary readers.
-With an explicit investment in feminist digital approaches, and with contributions from an interdisciplinary team of faculty, postdoctoral fellows, library staff, and undergraduate and graduate students, we have worked to recreate the Hogarth edition of Mirrlees’s poem in digital form.
-But just as Mirrlees’ writing challenged printing conventions in its time, the poem challenges systems for representing texts digitally today, and attempting to recreate its complex visual design has required us to try to mimic printing decisions made a century ago using digital tools.
+In 2017, we set out to create a digital edition of *Paris* that would make the poem more accessible for contemporary readers.
+With an explicit investment in feminist digital approaches, and with contributions from an interdisciplinary team of faculty, postdoctoral fellows, library staff, and undergraduate and graduate students, we have worked to recreate the 1920 edition of Mirrlees’s poem in digital form.
+But just as Mirrlees’ writing challenged printing conventions in its time, the poem challenges systems for representing texts digitally today, and attempting to recreate its complex visual design has required us to mimic printing decisions made a century ago using digital tools.
 What follows is a short description of the process through which we digitized the text.

 {% include inline_image.html collection='paris-project-exhibition' pid='pci_169' %}